 Bottom Line

 In 2019, CreditRiskMonitor’s FRISK® Stress Index on public companies shows that risk has materially increased since the beginning of the Great Recession.
 The Federal Reserve recently voiced concerns about excessive corporate financial leverage, which should also trigger risk management departments to implement high-quality processes today to diminish the problems set to transpire in years to come.
-Professionals employed at more than 35% of the Fortune 1000 as well as many large corporations internationally are already using the CreditRiskMonitor service to do just that.
+Professionals employed at nearly 40% of the Fortune 1000 as well as many large corporations internationally are already using the CreditRiskMonitor service to do just that.